-Then there is a small library on 1F.
+Then there is a small library lounge on 1F.
 Complimentary coffee, tea, matcha green tea, and sweets, etc. are available.
-You can chill out here while drinking and eating after a long day out.
-Overall, facilities tend to be the latest.
-There is no communal bath, no swimming pool, no gym, etc.

 How about meals?

-This is one of the best auberge ryokans in Kyoto.
-Kyoto-style kaiseki food is top-notch.
-The meals were beautiful to the eye and each dish was carefully prepared and very tasty.
-I was impressed by the delicate flavoring of the dish, which used a lot of Kyoto vegetables.
+This is a famous auberge ryokan in Kyoto.
+The Kyoto-style kaiseki cuisine is first class.
+The meals are beautiful to the eye and each dish is carefully prepared.
+I was impressed by the delicate flavors of the abundant use of Kyoto vegetables.

-Then you can choose either Western or Japanese cuisine for breakfast.
-You need to inform the staff of it when you book a room.
+For breakfast, you can choose either Western or Japanese food.
+You need to inform us of this at the time of reservation.

 All meals are served in a dining area.
 Dinner starts between 18:00 and 19:30.
 If you have dinner on the property, you need to check-in by 18:00.
 Breakfast starts between 8:00 and 9:00.